Using Windows to Present Content on Multiple Displays

 If your app supports an external device display, you need to create a separate window object to represent the content to display on it.
 You can show the same content on both displays—this feature is called mirroring and it happens by default—or you can show different content on each display.

-iOS App Programming Guide describes the fundamental architecture of an iOS app and provides coding guidelines and best practices that help your develop great apps.
+App Programming Guide for iOS describes the fundamental architecture of an iOS app and provides coding guidelines and best practices that help your develop great apps.

 AirPlay Overview describes how to provide AirPlay-compatible media to iOS-based devices.